holli/auto_strip_attributes/README.md

 - `:delete_whitespaces` (disabled by default) - deletes all spaces (U+0020) and tabs (U+0009).
 - `:convert_non_breaking_spaces` (disabled by default) - converts non-breaking spaces (U+00A0) to normal spaces (U+0020).
 - `:virtual` (disabled by default) - By default `auto_strip_attributes` doesn't work with non-persistent attributes (e.g., attributes that are created with `attr_accessor`).
 This is to avoid calling their custom getter/setter methods.
 Use this option with non-persistent attributes.
+- For more filters use custom filters (more examples at https://github.com/holli/auto_strip_attributes/wiki)

 ### Custom Filters

 Gem supports custom filtering methods.
 Custom methods can be set by calling to set_filter method inside a block passed to AutoStripAttributes::Config.setup. set_filter method accepts either Symbol or Hash as a parameter.
 If parameter is a Hash, the key should be filter name and the value is boolean whether filter is enabled by default or not.
 Block should return processed value.
+See examples of custom filters at https://github.com/holli/auto_strip_attributes/wiki

 This is an example on how to add html tags stripping in Rails